mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Diarrhea is frequent, loose, watery bowel movements.
 Diarrhea can also cause stomach cramps, gas, and pain in the stomach or rectal area.
 Diarrhea can be caused by cancer treatments, medications, infection, stress or other medical conditions.
 If you are having diarrhea you may become dehydrated due to loss of fluids and electrolytes.
 If your diarrhea continues for more than 24 hours call your doctor or nurse practitioner.
 Medications are available to treat diarrhea – do not take any over the counter medication until evaluated by your nurse practitioner or doctor.

 #### Side Effects from Chemotherapy - Constipation
 Constipation is the passage of dry, hard stool that occurs when materials move too slowly through the large intestine.
 The normal length of time between bowel movements varies for each person.
-If you are having fewer bowel movements than what is normal for you or if you haven’t moved your bowels for more than two days you are constipated.
+If you are having fewer bowel movements than what is normal for you or if you haven't moved your bowels for more than two days you are constipated.
 There are many causes of constipation -- some causes include not drinking enough fluids or eating enough fiber, a decrease in your activity – not moving around or walking enough and side effects of certain medications and chemotherapy drugs.
 Medications are available to treat constipation.
-Talk with your nurse practitioner or doctor if you haven’t had a bowel movement for 2 days.
+Talk with your nurse practitioner or doctor if you haven't had a bowel movement for 2 days.

 #### Side Effects from Chemotherapy - Mouth Sores
 Some chemotherapy drugs affect the rapidly dividing cells that line the mouth and digestive tract.
 This is known as mucositis.
 Mucositis can cause redness, swelling, tenderness and sores on the lining of your mouth, tongue and lips.
 You also may experience some mouth and throat discomfort that may make it difficult to eat or swallow.